 a.
-The faculty member, if assigned teaching duties, shall be notified at least two (2) weeks in advance of the date, time, and place of any direct classroom observation or visitation b.
-Upon request, a faculty member is entitled to an evaluation of teaching based on direct observation or visitation by one or more peers.

-(including visitation or monitoring of a course website) made in connection with the faculty member's annual evaluation.
+The faculty member, if assigned teaching duties, shall be notified at least two (2) weeks in advance of the date, time, and place of any direct classroom observation or visitation (including visitation or monitoring of a course website) made in connection with the faculty member's annual evaluation.
 If the faculty member determines that this date is not appropriate, because of the scheduled class activities, the faculty member and the person(s) responsible for performing the observation or visitation will mutually agree upon an alternate date.